Chapter Sixty Five

 His free hand pulls out a small caliber something, I grab his wrist and bust it, the gun clatters to gutter.
 I figure he’s better off out of it, put the squeeze on his carotid, lack of blood shuts down his brain and he falls towards the car door, bangs his skull on the top and slides face down to the curb.

-I pick up the gun, pull the clip and eject the round in the chamber.
+I pick up the gun, pull the magazine and eject the round in the chamber.

 The woman is shaking, “Gracias, gracias senorita,” she begins rambling in Spanish, Janah walks up to interpret.